The Hogarth Press (London, UK)

 No. 15 From the Shiffolds by R.C.
 Trevelyan

 Lehmann also edited the Poets of Tomorrow series (3 titles, 1939-1941) for Hogarth, focused on less established poets.
 This was similar to an earlier Hogarth series, Living Poets, edited by Dorothy Wellesley (29 titles, 1928-1937).

 Jackets and bindings for the New Hogarth Library remain unchanged throughout the seven-year run of the series.
-This copy of The Selected Verse Poems of Arthur Rimbaud is a second impression from 1942 (first impression also 1942).
-A plain jacket design varies in the ink color used from title to title, and indicates the series name on the front of the jacket.
+This copy of The Selected Verse Poems of Arthur Rimbaud is the second impression from 1942 (first impression also 1942).
+A plain jacket design varies in the ink color used from title to title and indicates the series name on the front of the jacket.
 A blurb about the title is included on the front jacket flap.
 The series number and price (3s./6d) is also included on the front jacket flap.